iburzynski/cardano-ez-installer/README.md

 - The installation may take a long time, especially with a fresh install, so be patient!
 The EZ-Installer doesn't display output information while `cardano-node` and `cardano-cli` are building, to make the installation process easier to follow.
 If the installer is taking a while on a particular step but you don't see any errors, assume that the installation is proceeding successfully.
 - If you encounter any errors during the installation process, return to the `README` and follow the instructions to resolve them.
 Then run `./install.sh` again.

+5. **Start your node**

+- Once the installation completes, you can start `cardano-node` from a `bash` terminal using the alias that corresponds to the network you configured:
+  - `preprod-node` for preprod testnet
+  - `preview-node` for preview testnet
+  - `main-node` for mainnet

 ## **Updating `cardano-node` and `cardano-cli`**

 Updating `cardano-node` and `cardano-cli` is simple: